pedrorosa-dev/rosa-nvim/README.md

 Note: You can create an alias as you wish, if by chance you use zsh you can check out [my Dotfiles](https://github.com/pedrorosa-dev/.dotfiles)

-## Customizing the Dashboard personal name
+## Customizing the Dashboard Personal Name

 1. Open Rosa-nvim.
 2. Press `c` to open the dashboard menu.